-CNC Mil Unboxing and Setup
+CNC Mill Unboxing and Setup

 Unboxing - what was in it

-After opening it up, and removing the packaging - there was one box for the steppers, controller, documents and tools, and then under that the machine.
+After opening it up, and removing the packaging.
+There was one box for the steppers, controller, documents and tools, and then under that the machine.

-The next stage was to fit the steppers - using an alan key to screw them in place (I do 2 opposite corners first).
+The next stage was to fit the steppers using an alan key to screw them in place.
+I do 2 opposite corners first.

-Then another smaller Alan key to tighten the collars onto the lead screws.
+Then I used another smaller Alan key to tighten the collars onto the lead screws.
 I was able to then verify this moved by turning the knobs at the end of the steppers.
 I plugged the cables into the steppers and the spindle, using the handy cable guides at the top of the z axis to stop the spindle cable getting in the way of X axis movements.

-I have also recorded some video footage of this - if anything survives editing, I will put that on youtube.
+I have also recorded some video footage of this.
+If anything survives editing, I will put that on youtube.